 The construction of the new Borderland Castle System could begin in earnest only after the Truce of Edirne (Drinápoly), 1568.
 Many important Frontier Castles had been already taken by the Ottomans by this time: Esztergom, Székesfehérvár, Szigetvár, and Gyula.
 Here is more about Esztergom and Gyula:

 At the same time, there were several smaller stone forts in the Ottomans’ hands, standing on hilltops, along with many palisade-clay forts on the open fields, belonging to the above mentioned bigger castles.
 From there, the Turks tried to block the raids of the Hungarian Borderland-warriors and sent out their own raiding parties as well.
 It was the usual hit-and-run warfare of the Valiant Order of the Borderland.
 As the contemporary saying went “a castle can be defended only on the field”.
 You can read more about these special “last knights of Europe” here:

 The Military Council of the Habsburgs had to build out a similar chain of castles in front of the Turkish Borderland Castle System.
-Note, we are talking about TWO lines of castles and fortified places, an outstandingly long structure of the late Middle Ages in Europe, a unique military frontier that was functioning for the longest period in its age.
+Note, we are talking about TWO lines of castles and fortified places, an outstandingly long structure of the late Middle Ages in Europe, and a unique military frontier that was functioning for the longest period in its age.
 Here are the opposing Ottoman castles on the map: